 Asset proof can be used for 3 months;

 Yes.
-Arthena's collectors must complete accreditation reports through their user dashboards.
+Arthena's investors must complete accreditation reports through their user dashboards.

-Commitments are indications that a potential collector intends to join and invest in an advisor’s collection on the platform.
-When there are enough reservations for a particular collection (when it has reached the participation goal set by the advisor), committed collectors will be invited to formally join the collection as full-fledged members of the Arthena community.
+Commitments are indications that a potential investor intends to join and invest in a fund on the platform.
+When there are enough reservations for a particular fund (when it has reached the participation goal), committed investors will be invited to formally join the fund as full-fledged members of the Arthena community.

-Each advisor sets a target size for the collection that they plan to lead.
-The overall size of the collection is designed to allow the advisor maximum opportunities to acquire works they believe will make a high-quaility collection.
-Each advisor also sets the minimum amount that each collector must commmit in order to be accepted as a member of the collection.
-The amount will vary based on the collection and the individual advisor's needs but is generally between $5,000 and $10,000.
-Our advisors have found that when each collector provides this amount, the strength of the overall collection increases, and they are able to acquire elite works that collectors would not be able to acquire without the aggregate resources of the collection and the advisor's connections.
+The overall size of each fund is designed to allow the fund manager maximum opportunities to acquire works they believe will make a high-quality fund.
+Each fund manager also sets the minimum amount that each investor must commit in order to be accepted as a member of the fund.
+The amount will vary based on the fund and the manager’s needs but is generally $10,000.
+We have found that when each investor provides this amount, the strength of the overall fund increases.
+They are then able to acquire elite works that investors would not be able to acquire without the aggregate resources of the fund.

-Arthena charges no annual management fee for any of the collections on our platform.
-Fund expenses associated with maintaining each collection are included in the target size of the collection set by its advisor and do not constitute an additional fee to collectors.
-Fund expenses include: legal and administrative fees related to structuring the collection, insurance on purchased artwork, storage costs, compliance and verification costs associated with authenticating purchased works, and administrative costs connected to management, reporting, and maintenance.
-Arthena charges zero additional fees to keep costs as low as possible for our collectors and can do so because we work with our partners in the art world to obtain the most competitive rates on verification, insurance, and storage.
+Arthena charges no annual management fee for any of the funds on our platform.
+Fund expenses associated with maintaining each fund are included in the target size of the fund and do not constitute an additional fee to investors.
+Fund expenses include: legal and administrative fees related to structuring the fund, insurance on purchased artwork, storage costs, compliance and verification costs associated with authenticating purchased works, and administrative costs connected to management, reporting, and maintenance.
+Arthena charges zero additional fees to keep costs as low as possible for our investors and can do so because we work with our partners in the art world to obtain the most competitive rates on verification, insurance, and storage.

-Arthena takes what is known as carry (an industry-standard 20% of any profits) from each collection.
+Arthena takes what is known as carry (an industry-standard 20% of any profits) from each fund.
 Carry is calculated only after all principal investment has been returned.
 This is similar to the percentage taken by many venture capital firms, private equity firms, hedge funds, and platforms like AngelList and FundersClub.
-Arthena profits only when its collections profit, so we have every incentive to ensure the highest performance of each collection.
-In addition, the carry taken from each collection is split between Arthena and its advisors.
-We believe that allowing advisors to share in the profits of their collections as well as permitting them to invest their own capital ensures that they will use their best efforts and resources to craft and maintain successful collections.
+Arthena profits only when its funds profit, so we have every incentive to ensure the highest performance of each fund.

-Once a collection has reached its participation goal set by the advisor, collectors who are accepted will receive an invitation to sign documents and transfer money to the acquisition budget of the collection, which will then formally open.
+Once a fund has reached its participation goal, investors who are accepted will receive an invitation to sign documents and transfer money to the acquisition budget of the fund, which will then formally open.

-1. Documents related to the collection's formation such as its operating agreement, private placement memorandum, and subscription agreement.
+1. Documents related to the fund’s formation such as its operating agreement, private placement memorandum, and subscription agreement.

-2. Terms of the collection as well as templates of the underlying documents that the collection signs.
+2. Terms of the fund as well as templates of the underlying documents that the fund signs.

-Carry is a percentage of any proceeds from a collection after its five-year life.
-If a collection returns overall net proceeds after all administrative and legal fees are removed and all of the initial commitments have been returned to collectors, the advisor receives a percentage of the remaining amount.
-After carry has been assessed, the remainder of proceeds are distributed proportionally to collectors.
+Carry is a percentage of any proceeds from a fund after its five-year life.
+After carry has been assessed, the remainder of proceeds are distributed proportionally to investors.

-Arthena collections have a maturity period lasting five years, giving advisors and their collectors enough time to explore the art market in depth and make responsible acquisitions of a number of elite works.
-Throughout the maturity period and at the closing of a collection, our advisors work with their private partners, as well as institutional partners like galleries and museums, to place works owned by the collection.
+Arthena funds have a maturity period lasting five years, giving enough time to explore the art market in depth and make responsible acquisitions of a number of elite works.
+Throughout the maturity period and at the closing of a fund, Arthena works with their private partners, as well as institutional partners like galleries and museums, to place works owned by the fund.

-Any net proceeds at the closing of a collection will be distributed proportionally to investors based on the size of their intial investment, along with their initial commitment amounts, after carry has been assessed by Arthena.
+Any net proceeds at the closing of a fund will be distributed proportionally to investors based on the size of their initial investment, along with their initial commitment amounts, after carry has been assessed by Arthena.

-Collectors do not invest directly in Arthena but rather in an investment vehicle in the form of an LLC that is created for each specific collection.
-The logistics of each collection are managed by Arthena and the fund administrator for each collection is Assure Fund Management.
+Investors do not invest directly in Arthena but rather in an investment vehicle in the form of an LLC that is created for each specific fund.
+The logistics of each fund are managed by Arthena and the fund administrator for each fund is Assure Fund Management.

-Assure Fund Management LLC serves as the administrator of each Arthena collection.
+Assure Fund Management LLC serves as the administrator of each Arthena fund.
 They are a back-office provider for many venture funds.

-They have over 20 years of private equity investment experience, and a world-class team of experts will handle administration for each collection.
+They have over 20 years of private equity investment experience, and a world-class team of experts will handle administration for each fund.